uLearnwp/theme/readme.txt

 This can help attract more traffic to the eLearning website and increase engagement.
 A number of exquisite LMS widgets: Courses Carousel, Courses Grid, Search Box, Featured Teacher, and Recent Courses speed up the running full-fledged education website.
 A simple yet efficient demo importer will allow you to easily install the entire layout that will fit perfectly on your WordPress.

+Take a look at the theme in the demo - https://ulearn.uz/

 == Installation ==
 = From within WordPress =
 1. Visit "Appearance > Themes > Add New"